 For structured swap transactions, the MMM is prepared by discounting future cashflows of the swap to arrive at a current value.
 For each underlying commodity, spot and forward curves, variance ratio and volatility levels are determined on the basis of observable market inputs when available and on the basis of estimates when observable market inputs are not available.
 These spot and forward curves, variance ratio and volatility levels are used to estimate future cashflows that are not certain (for example floating interest rates or options).
-In some cases, we may use a Black-Scholes model to determine the expected value of future cashflows.
+In some cases, we may use a published or proprietary model to determine the expected value of future cashflows.
 These estimated cashflows, along with future cashflows that are known with certainty, are then discounted to their present value using discount factors derived from relevant market inputs (SOFR Term Reference Rates or Three-Month SOFR Futures as described above).

 In our sole discretion, we may use a variety of methodologies and assumptions to prepare the estimated cashflows described above, including without limitation, utilizing Black-Scholes and other mathematical pricing models.
 Some model inputs may be calculated using a related market and historical relationships between the related market and underlying market of the swap.
 In our sole discretion, we may vary the inputs used in such simulations and modeling, and we are under no obligation to disclose to you the proprietary or confidential methodology used or the inputs thereto; however, we will notify you if we have changed any of our calculation methodologies or assumptions in any material manner.
 Please note that the MMM calculated by us and reported to you may differ from the value that may be provided by other swap dealers or that may be recorded on our books or any value used by us for the purpose of calculating margin, which may take into consideration other factors and aspects other than those used to calculate the MMM.

 As required by CFTC regulations, we will give you a daily mark for the swap (“Daily Mark”), which will be based on the estimated mid-point for each business day for the duration of the swap.